Blog

 Cultural differences can also emerge in negotiations.
 French clients tend to have a more assertive and non-verbal communication style, while Dutch clients tend to be direct and open in their negotiation approach.

-8. Satisfaction and complaints: The Dutch, of course, can complain.
-Yet when it comes to complaints, the French are more expressive than the Dutch.
-If you want to set up French customer service then you have to take that into account, for example.
+8. Satisfaction and complaints: The Dutch can of course complain.
+Yet when it comes to complaints, French people are more expressive than the Dutch.
+If you want to set up French customer service, for example, you have to take this into account.
 French customers can get angry faster if they have a complaint where the Dutch are a bit more understanding.

-So when setting up good French customer service, it is best to take into account a number of cultural differences.
+So when setting up good French customer service, it is best to take into account some cultural differences.
 By understanding and respecting the differences between French and Dutch customers, you can build a solid foundation for successful customer relationships.
 Cultural sensitivity and adaptability are key to building sustainable and profitable international business relationships.

 Who are we?

 We are SpangenbergGroup!
-And we can help you make your customer service an good customer service to make.
+And we can help you make your customer service a good customer service to make.
 Just good customer service where the basics are in order.
 Where customer contacts add value to the customer experience.
-We relieve you in the area we are good at (customer service) so you can concentrate worry-free on what you do best.
+We unburden you in the area we are good at (customer service) so you can concentrate worry-free on what you're good at.
 Sound good?
 Get in touch.

-With over 25 years of experience in the field of optimizing customer contact and customer experience SpangenbergGroup can help you.
-The optimize customer service or outsource?
+With over 25 years of experience in optimising customer contact and customer experience SpangenbergGroup can help you.
+The optimise customer service or outsource?
 Use the form or see our contact page.

 Also with other questions about customer contact and customer service you can always contact with us!